POLICY

 Home Health (HH) Agencies

-Starting on or after January 1, 2023, they may voluntarily report the use of telecommunications technology in providing HH services on HH payment claims.
-CMS will require this information on HH claims starting on July 1, 2023.
-Home Health Agencies will submit the use of telecommunications technology on the HH claim using the following 3 G-codes:
+Starting on or after January 1, 2023, you may voluntarily report the use of telecommunications technology in providing HH services on HH payment claims.
+We’ll require this information on HH claims starting on July 1, 2023.
+You’ll submit the use of telecommunications technology on the HH claim using the following 3 G-codes:

 - G0320: Home health services furnished using synchronous telemedicine rendered via a real-time two-way audio and video telecommunications system